Controllable Sequence Editing for Biological and Clinical Trajectories: Results

 \subsection{\underline{R3}: Generalization to new patient trajectories via conditional generation}

-We assess the \name models' ability to generalize to new patient sequences.
-To this end, we create challenging data splits where the test sets have minimal similarity to the training data (Appendix~\ref{appendix:labs})~\cite{ektefaie2024evaluating}.
-Across both the eICU and MIMIC-IV patient datasets, \name models exhibit stronger generalization than non-\name models (Appendix Figures~\ref{fig:supp_spectra_full}-\ref{fig:supp_spectra_full_rmse} and Table~\ref{tab:auspc}).
+We assess \name's generalizability to new patient sequences.
+We create challenging data splits where the test sets have minimal similarity to the training data (Sec.~\ref{appendix:labs}). \name models exhibit stronger generalization than non-\name models on both eICU and MIMIC-IV (Fig.~\ref{fig:supp_spectra_full}-\ref{fig:supp_spectra_full_rmse}; Tab.~\ref{tab:auspc}).
 For immediate and delayed sequence editing on eICU, \name-transformer and \name-xLSTM maintain stable and strong performance even as train/test divergence increases.
 In contrast, their non-\name counterparts degrade significantly.
 Although baseline MOMENT models show relatively stable performance across train/test splits in delayed sequence editing, they generalize poorly compared to \name-MOMENT models.
-Despite similar performance between xLSTM and \name-xLSTM in delayed sequence editing on both patient datasets (Figure~\ref{fig:benchmark}b), \name-xLSTM demonstrates superior generalizability (Appendix Figure~\ref{fig:supp_spectra_full}), highlighting the effectiveness of \name in adapting to unseen data distributions.
+Despite similar performance between xLSTM and \name-xLSTM in delayed sequence editing on both patient datasets (Fig.~\ref{fig:benchmark}b), \name-xLSTM demonstrates superior generalizability, highlighting the effectiveness of \name in adapting to unseen data distributions.